Family Genealogy & History Internet Education Directory™ - Wiki | SEARCH This Site |

 you have supposed that I would give it unto you, when you took no thought save

 it was to ask me.
-8 But, behold, I say unto you, that you must study it out in your
+8 But, behold, I say unto you, that you must study it out in

-mind; then you must ask me if it be right, and if it is right I will cause that your
+mind; then you must ask me if it be right, and if it is right I will cause that

 bosom shall burn within you; therefore, you shall feel that it is right.
-9 But if it be
+9 But

-not right you shall have no such feelings, but you shall have a stupor of thought
+not right you shall have no such feelings, but you shall have a stupor of

 that shall cause you to forget the thing which is wrong; therefore, you cannot